 Like SEO, Google Analytics can be a bit daunting as it holds so much data and information about your website.
 Our advice is to take it one step at a time.
 The more you start to look and learn about your data, the more you’ll be able to hone your SEO strategy.

 We’d recommend starting with the Acquisition > All Traffic > Channels report which will show you where your website traffic is coming from.
-Once you understand this report, then you can delve into the Conversions, Behaviour and Audience reports.
+Once you understand this report, you can delve into the Conversions, Behaviour, and Audience reports.